 Georgia piped up, “Oh yeah that’s perfect, now take off those expensive earrings and mess up your hair a bit.
 Too bad we don’t have a temporary tattoo for you.”

 I removed my diamond studs and handed them to Richard.
 “Can you hold onto these for me until later, they are too nice to just put in my pocket?
-The stones are perfect.”
+The stones look perfect.”

 “These are from your old things?”
 Richard asked as he examined the earrings under the light from a string of bulbs hanging next to him.